demisto/content/Packs/Jira/Integrations/JiraV3/README.md

     * **Mirror outgoing incidents**: If enabled, any incident data changed in existing fetched incidents will be reflected in the remote Jira server.
     * **Mirror incoming incidents**: If enabled, any incident data changed in the remote Jira server will be reflected in existing fetched incidents.
 2. **Fetch incidents**: Should be enabled in order to mirror in, and out new incidents.
 3. **Incident type**: In order to mirror out changes, and mirror in incoming changes, provide an incident type that is associated with a layout containing the fields you want to mirror.
-You can use 'Jira Incident', which already has a built-in layout, and functionality fit for the `Jira Incident` type.
+You can use 'JiraV3 Incident', which already has a built-in layout, and functionality fit for the `JiraV3 Incident` type.
 4. **Attachment Entry Tag from Jira**: Choose a tag to add to an attachment entry when mirroring in an attachment from Jira.
 5. **Attachment Entry Tag to Jira**: Choose a tag to add to an entry in order to mirror it as an attachment in Jira.
 6. **Comment Entry Tag from Jira**: Choose a tag to add to a note entry when mirroring in comments from Jira.